 Regulatory/Privacy Issues.
 Doug advises companies acquiring telecom or media assets or companies being acquired, with respect to necessary regulatory approvals, and obtains regulatory approvals for capital financing for telecommunications acquisitions or investments.
 He has also guided and managed a number of nationwide service rollouts for new entrant providers, from corporate formation to local and state regulatory approvals.
 An increasing aspect of Doug’s practice is advising clients on privacy issues involving the Telephone Consumer Protection Act (TCPA), Customer Proprietary Network Information (CPNI), Can-Spam Act, Stored Communications Act, and the EU Data Privacy Directive, among others, including FCC/FTC regulations and enforcement action and state consumer protection laws.
 He advises carriers and businesses on compliance with state laws governing electronic transactions and billing.

 In 2011, he helped form Car Connectivity Consortium LLC, an international organization of automobile manufacturers, automotive infotainment system manufacturers and smartphone manufacturers,… which has since developed and launched a standard specification for the creation of driver-aware mobile applications that are interoperable between a majority of the world’s most popular cars and smartphones.

-Douglas has been named in Chambers USA as a “Leading Lawyer in Telecom, Broadcast and Satellite in the District of Columbia” in 2007, 2008, 2009 and 2010.
-He is a member of the Federal Communications Bar Association and is a frequent industry speaker on issues affecting the communications industry.
+In General.
+Doug has been named in Chambers USA as a “Leading Lawyer in Telecom, Broadcast and Satellite in the District of Columbia” in 2007, 2008, 2009 and 2010.
+He is a member of the Federal Communications Bar Association and currently serves as Co-Chair of the Privacy and Data Security Committee through 2015.
+He is a frequent industry speaker on issues affecting the communications industry.